-WorkSafe investigates and prosecutes offences under Victoria's Occupational Health and Safety Act 2004 (OHS Act) and other laws.
+WorkSafe investigates offences under Victoria's Occupational Health and Safety Act 2004 and other OHS laws.

 These laws are there to:

-- reduce or remove or workplace health and safety risks
+- eliminate or reduce workplace health and safety risks

-- make sure the health and safety of the community is not at risk
+- make sure the health and safety of other persons is not at risk

-WorkSafe may conduct an investigation following a death or serious injury in a workplace.
-Following an investigation, WorkSafe can issue charges against the accused (a person or company) for breaches of the OHS Act (including, employers, self-employed people, employees or suppliers or manufacturers of plant or substances).
+After an investigation, WorkSafe can issue charges against the accused (a person or Body corporates) for breaches of the OHS Laws.

 What happens during a WorkSafe investigation?

-If WorkSafe decides to investigate a serious workplace incident, a WorkSafe investigator will start the investigation where the incident happened.
+If WorkSafe investigates a serious workplace incident, a WorkSafe investigator will start the investigation.

 During the investigation they may:

-- ask people what happened (witnesses to the incident, other employees and representatives from the employer)
+- ask people what happened.
+This may include witnesses to the incident, other employees, the employer and experts

-- look at employment, training and medical records
+- look at employment, training, maintenance and medical records

 Making a statement